ChRonX13/angular4-vsts-integration/docs/README.md

 ### Polyfills

 In order to get PhantomJS to work with the tests, some polyfills (or JavaScript fallbacks) are required to be enabled.
-Edit the `polyfills.ts` file in the `app` directory and uncomment the following polyfills.
+Edit the `polyfills.ts` file in the `src` directory and uncomment the following polyfills.

 ```ts
  import 'core-js/es6/symbol';